 - Staff must be sensitive to the needs and vulnerability of children whose names are already subject to Child Protection Plans and those who are Looked After in Public Care.

 - Advice from the Department of Education for the UK, What to do if you are worried a child is being abused – advice for practitioners, provides more information and understanding and ways of identifying abuse and neglect.
 Examples of potential signs of abuse and neglect are highlighted throughout the advice and will be particularly helpful for staff.
-Staff should also refer to Keeping Children Safe in Education 2019 (Annex A).
+Staff should also refer to Keeping Children Safe in Education 2022.
 The NSPCC (based in the UK and in English) and Veilig Thuis (based in the Netherlands) websites also provide useful additional information on the types of abuse and what to look out for.

-2. Child protection procedure
+2. Child Protection Procedure

 2.1.
 What to do if you suspect abuse